 The Pill Reminder – All in One app is user-friendly and easy to search for your medications.
 Once you type in a few letters, you can search the FDA’s drug database and choose from the list of options that pop up.

 You can easily set up your medications and schedule your reminders and frequency.
-Like if you have to take a prescription multiple times a day and need a reminder for each time.
+Like if you must take a prescription multiple times a day and need a reminder for each time.

-It tracks the pills you have remaining for each prescription and will show you a refill alert when you are running low, as well as alerts for upcoming expiring medications.
+It tracks the pills you have remaining for each prescription and will show you a refill alert when you are running low and alerts for upcoming expiring medications.

 The app also includes user support if you experience any trouble with the software.